Skip to Main Content

 Q. How do I join Senate House Library?

 A benefit of Brunel’s University of London membership is that students and staff can use the facilities and collections of Senate House Library.
 Senate House Library (SHL) is one of the UK’s biggest academic libraries.
 The library collections focus in the arts, humanities and social sciences areas, but there is useful resources for every discipline.
-As a SHL member you can visit the physical library in central London and browse the resources in person.
-Membership also includes some online access to SHL digital databases and journals.
+As a Brunel user you can access some of SHL digital databases and journals online.
+You can also visit the physical library in central London and browse the resources in person.

 Additionally, you can make some Senate House Library online collections finable on Google Scholar searches by adding SHL to your list of Library links.
 Library links makes visible links to the full-text or pdf of a work in the results page on Google Scholar, so you can more quickly and effectively find the whole work in your affiliated library collection.